 Essential oils are highly concentrated essences of aromatic plants.
 They can be derived from all parts of the plant: flowers (rose), woods (sandalwood), barks (cinnamon), leaves (basil), roots (licorice), and fruits (orange).
 The methods of oil extraction are time consuming and expensive, and require a high degree of expertise.

 Some essential oils are especially costly due to the labor intensive process and the quantity of the plant required to produce the oil.
-For example, approximately 2,000 kilograms of rose petals would produce 1 kg of essential oil, and 4 million jasmine flowers produce a kilogram of jasmine oil!
+For example, approximately 2,000 kilograms of rose petals would produce one kilogram of essential oil, and four million jasmine flowers produce a kilogram of jasmine oil!
 However, they are also highly potent—only a few drops are required to achieve the desired effect.

 The effectiveness of essential oils employed for therapeutic use depends on the purity of the oils.
 When essential oils are completely pure—produced without the use of chemicals and synthetic products—the aroma and health benefits are greatly enhanced.